Simulation-Based Inference Benchmark for Weak Lensing Cosmology: Introduction

-In summary, within the context of LSST Y10, this paper aims to answer the following questions: \begin{itemize} \item Is the differentiability of the forward model a useful asset for full-field implicit inference? \item Which methods allow full-field inference with the fewest simulations? \end{itemize}

-To meet the full-field criterion, we focus our benchmark analysis on two inference strategies: \begin{itemize} \item Explicit full-field inference: we sample our forward model through the use of the Hamiltonian Monte Carlo (HMC) sampling method.
-Specifically, we use the No-U-Turn (NUTS) algorithm. \item Implicit full-field inference: after compressing the simulations into sufficient statistics, we compare the Neural Likelihood Estimation (NLE) and Neural Likelihood Estimation augmented with gradients ($\partial$NLE). \end{itemize}
+In summary, this paper aims to determine if the differentiability of the forward model is a useful asset for full-field implicit inference and which methods allow full-field inference with the fewest simulations.
+To meet the full-field criterion, we focused our benchmark analysis on two inference strategies.
+The first is explicit full-field inference, whereby we sampled our forward model through the Hamiltonian Monte Carlo (HMC) sampling method.
+Specifically, we use the No-U-Turn (NUTS) algorithm.
+The second is implicit full-field inference; after compressing the simulations into sufficient statistics, we compared the neural likelihood estimation (NLE) and neural likelihood estimation augmented with gradients ($\partial$NLE).

-For the implicit inference strategy, maps are compressed using an optimal neural compression approach: we train a Convolutional Neural Network (CNN) by maximizing the mutual information between the cosmological parameters and the summary statistic (e.g. \citealp{jeffrey2021likelihood}; see \citealp{lanzieri2024optimalneuralsummarisationfullfield} for a review on optimal neural compression strategies).
-In this study, we separate the compression process from the inference process and concentrate solely on the amount of simulations necessary for inference.
-We will explain why in \autoref{sec:compression}.
+For the implicit inference strategy, maps were compressed using an optimal neural compression approach: we trained a convolutional neural network (CNN) by maximizing the mutual information between the cosmological parameters and the summary statistic (e.g., \citealp{jeffrey2021likelihood}; see \citealp{lanzieri2024optimalneuralsummarisationfullfield} for a review on optimal neural compression strategies).
+In this study, we separated the compression process from the inference process and concentrated solely on the amount of simulations necessary for inference.
+We explain why in Sect. \ref{sec:compression}.

-We use the same forward model to benchmark the different inference strategies and use the same fiducial data $x_0$.
-Our forward model is a differentiable field-based likelihood that can be evaluated and can generate simulations such that both approaches explicit and implicit can be performed.
+We used the same forward model to benchmark the different inference strategies and use the same fiducial data $x_0$.
+Our forward model is a differentiable field-based likelihood that can be evaluated and can generate simulations such that both approaches, explicit and implicit, can be performed.
 Specifically, it is a log-normal model that produces LSST Y10-like weak lensing convergence maps.
 The cosmological parameters $\theta$ that we aim to constrain are $(\Omega_c, \Omega_b, \sigma_8, h_0, n_s, w_0)$.
 The forward model can be found in \href{https://github.com/DifferentiableUniverseInitiative/sbi_lens}{\sbilens}.\\